 - Make a vodka gimlet without sugar or simple syrup and use agave syrup instead.

 - Make a flavored simple syrup for this cocktail (mint, rosemary, cardamom pods, fresh ginger, peppercorns, lime peels)

 - Add a ¼ to ½ ounce of St. Germain for a floral note

-- If you like your cocktails salty (like my husband does), drop a few green olives in the martini glass.
+- If you like your cocktails salty, drop a few green olives in the martini glass.

-- Replace the lime juice and simple syrup with Rose’s lime cordial for an uber traditional version.
+- Replace the lime juice and simple syrup with Rose’s lime cordial for a traditional version.